File operations in Angular File Manager component

 Amazon file service provider

-To perform the directory upload in the Amazon file service provider, use the below code snippet in IActionResult AmazonS3Upload method in the Controllers/AmazonS3ProviderController.cs file.
+To implement directory upload in the Amazon file service provider, add the following code to the IActionResult AmazonS3Upload method in your Controllers/AmazonS3ProviderController.cs file:

 foreach (var file in uploadFiles)